 Exercise #4: Using the elevation angle apparatus, we now want to measure what happens when the Sun is at a higher or lower elevation angle.
 We mimic this by using a flashlight mounted on an arm that allows you to move it to just about any elevation angle.
 It is difficult to exactly model the Sun using a flashlight, as the light source is not perfectly uniform.
 But here we do as well as we can.
 Play around with the device.
 Turn on the flashlight and move the arm to lower and higher angles.

-How does the illumination pattern change?
+27) How does the illumination pattern change?
 Does the illuminated pattern appear to change in brightness as you change angles?
 Explain.
 (2 points)

 Ok, now we are ready to begin.
-Take a blank sheet of white paper and tape it to the base so we have a more reflective surface.
+Take a blank sheet of graph paper and tape it to the base so we have a more reflective surface.
 Now arrange the apparatus so the elevation angle is 90°.
 The illuminated spot should look circular.
 Measure the diameter of this circle using a ruler.

-The diameter of the illuminated circle is cm.
+28) The diameter of the illuminated circle is cm.

 Do you remember how to calculate the area of a circle?
 Does the formula πR^2 ring a bell?
+R is the radius, not the diameter, so first you'll need the radius of the circle.

-The area of the circle of light at an elevation angle of 90° is cm2.
+- 29) The radius of the illuminated circle is cm. - 30) The area of the circle of light at an elevation angle of 90° is cm2.
 (1 point)

 Now, as you should have noticed at the beginning of this exercise, as you move the flashlight to lower and lower elevations, the circle changes to an ellipse.
-Now adjust the elevation angle to be 45° .
+Now adjust the elevation angle to be 45°.
 Ok, time to introduce you to two new terms: the major axis and minor axis of an ellipse.
-Both are shown in Fig. 6.4.
+Both are shown in Fig. 3.4.
 The minor axis is the smallest diameter, while the major axis is the longest diameter of an ellipse.